Nevill Ground: 1983 World Cup

 The Nevill Ground was used as one of the grounds for the 1983 Cricket World Cup, hosting one group stage match between India and Zimbabwe on 18 June 1983.
-Kapil Dev scored 175 not out, made after the Indian side was initially reduced to 17 for 5, helped India win by 31 runs.
+Kapil Dev scored 175 not out, made after the Indian team was initially reduced to 17 for 5, helped India win by 31 runs.
 India went on to win the tournament – their first World Cup title.

 Dev's partnership of 126 runs with Syed Kirmani set a world record for the largest ninth wicket stand in ODI cricket.
 This match led to the Nevill Ground being held in high regard by Indian cricket fans with there being a view that the match inspired a change in the way cricket was played in India.
 Leading Indian players such as Sachin Tendulkar and Rahul Dravid have spoken about how India winning the tournament inspired them to dream of playing for their country.

 There was no official television footage of the match as BBC cameramen were on strike on the day of the match, the Nevill Ground being ruled as too small and India and Zimbabwe being deemed too "irrelevant" for a camera crew to be sent to the match.
 Despite this there were reports of an Indian spectator who filmed unofficial coverage of the match with a camcorder.
 The tape was purchased by Dev after the match for an unknown amount, although it has been claimed that this is an urban legend and that there was no proof of this occurring.

 In 2008, to commemorate the 25th anniversary of the game, Dev returned to the Nevill Ground to film a news segment.
 Afterwards he was welcomed by representatives of Kent County Cricket Club and Tunbridge Wells Borough Council.
 In 2019, it was used as a filming location for a recreation of the match for the Bollywood film 83.